Author Archives:

 My Role: Development, animation, and effects

 The app is set up before each use by matching a pre-existing 3D scan of the room with the room itself.
-This is done by looking around the room space and allowing the app to detect planes, so that the AR elements can remain steady and and locked into place.
-The user can rotate and adjust the room scan mesh to match the room.
-The scan mesh then becomes invisible, but will still occlude the ghost and other AR elements, allowing them to move behind or through objects in the room.
+This is done by pointing the tablet camera around the room space and allowing the app to detect planes, so that the AR elements can remain steady and locked into place.
+The person doing this calibration (intended to be the escape room attendant) can then rotate and adjust the room scan mesh to match the room.
+The scan mesh then becomes invisible, but will still occlude the ghost and other AR elements, allowing them to look like they are moving behind or through objects in the room.

-The scan of the space and the ghost model mid-animation, as seen in Blender
+The room scan and the ghost model mid-animation, as seen in Blender

-The app then detects the presence of cards that the user finds and scans.
+Then, while players are in the room, the app detects the presence of cards that the players find and scan.
 Each of the cards triggers a unique animation in which the ghost appears in a puff of smoke, moves around the room to give the player a hint about the puzzle they are trying to solve, and then vanishes into smoke again.

 Created by Sprocketship for Mental Trap Escape Room Games.